 Workers Compensation and Unemployment regulations vary from state to state, but it is usually about 2/3 of your hourly rate.
 With an artificially low rate, any injury while on assignment could be devastating.

 If you were to make a career of traveling, then it would ensure that your social security payments would likewise be low.
-(However this is unlikely as SS is based on your 35 highest income earning years.)
+(However, this is unlikely as SS is based on your 35 highest income earning years.)

 “Lifestyle Audits”: If your reported income is not sufficient to support your large mortgage interest payment and/or dependents, the IRS may want to know where the money is coming from.
-Hmmmmm?

 The practice of willfully reducing wages (taxable income) and replacing it with non-taxable compensation with the intent of avoiding payroll taxes.
 Being accused of wage re-characterization is the fear of the agencies, not the traveler.
-It shows an intent to defraud, and the company can subject to some serious penalties.
+It shows an intent to defraud, and the company can be subject to some serious penalties.

 Below are links to websites that may help you learn and get connected to the traveler community.

 Please note: Your inquiry is private.
-We do not share your information, nor directly solicit, message or “friend” you through social media unless initiated/requested by you
+We do NOT share your information, directly solicit, and we only message through social media if initiated by you.

 The most secure way to send us your documents is to utilize this link that will allow you to select your saved files and upload them via our encrypted site.